Octanitrocuban/Earthquake-location/README.md

 ## XGBoost method:
-Time computing for the prdiction of one (or many) earthquakes is very low, but as we will see, it does not give very great results.
+Time computing for the prediction of one (or many) earthquakes is very low, but as we will see, it does not give very great results.

 ### Explanations:
 XGBoost (eXtreme Gradient Boosting) was introduced by [Tianqi and Guestrin] in 2016 in their paper: "XGBoost: A Scalable Tree Boosting System".